+where $\bs{x}$ represents the spatial coordinates of the modes, $\Delta\phi_{k,i}$ is the phase offset between the $k^{th}$ \ac{HPOD} mode and the $i^{th}$ \ac{POD} mode, $\wt{\psi_{i,j}}$ is the phase average of the $i^{th}$ and $j^{th}$ \ac{POD} modes, and $\phi$ represents the phase angles from 0 to 2$\pi$ in 0.01$\pi$ increments.
+The $R^2_{k,\wt{(i,j)}}$ value of the combined streamwise and transverse components as well as the individual components, denoted by $^u$ and $^v$, respectively, are summarised in table~\ref{tab:R2_HPOD_POD}.
+The joint probability density functions of the phase angle of the $k^{th}$ \ac{HPOD} mode and the phase angle of the corresponding \ac{POD} mode pair, adjusted for the phase offset, are shown in figure~\ref{fig:Rphi}.

-Additionally, the structures in the near wake of the sphere in the \ac{POD} modes, shown in figure~\ref{fig:HPOD1_POD1,2}a(iv), are filtered out of the \ac{HPOD} mode, shown in figure~\ref{fig:HPOD1_POD1,2}b(iv), as they do not propagate downstream.
-Despite these differences, it is clear that the first and second \ac{POD} modes and the first \ac{HPOD} mode represent the same propagating structure consisting of planar antisymmetric streamwise fluctuations and alternating positive and negative transverse fluctuations.
-This structure is consistent with flapping of the wake, and the similarity of the third \ac{POD} mode, shown in figure~\ref{fig:POD_Modes}c, to the first and second suggests that the flapping also has an out-of-plane component.
+The streamwise component of the phase-averaged first and second \ac{POD} modes, shown in figure~\ref{fig:HPOD1_POD1,2}a, agrees well with that of the first \ac{HPOD} mode at the adjusted phase angle, shown in figure~\ref{fig:HPOD1_POD1,2}b.
+The main differences in these structures result from the accentuation of propagating structures by \ac{HPOD}.
+Specifically, the structures in the \ac{POD} mode exhibit greater intensity directly behind the sphere, while those further downstream are more pronounced in the \ac{HPOD} modes.
+This difference is also evident in the transverse components, shown in figures~\ref{fig:HPOD1_POD1,2}c and~\ref{fig:HPOD1_POD1,2}d for the \ac{POD} modes and \ac{HPOD} modes, respectively.
+Additionally, the shape of the structures in the near wake of the sphere in the \ac{POD} modes, shown in figure~\ref{fig:HPOD1_POD1,2}a(iv), differs from that in the \ac{HPOD} mode, shown in figure~\ref{fig:HPOD1_POD1,2}b(iv).
+This results from the assumed periodicity of the Hilbert transform, which couples the near-wake structures with those further downstream.
+Despite these differences, it is evident that the first and second \ac{POD} modes and the first \ac{HPOD} mode represent the same propagating structure.
+This structure consists of planar-antisymmetric streamwise fluctuations and alternating positive and negative transverse fluctuations, consistent with wake flapping.
+The similarity of the third \ac{POD} mode, shown in figure~\ref{fig:POD_Modes}c, to the first and second suggests that the flapping includes an out-of-plane component.